-We remain focused on the development of apabetalone and on securing the necessary financing and/or partnerships to drive that development.
-Our clinical development efforts in 2024 and beyond are expected to concentrate primarily on our two highest priority indications: high-risk CVD and PCC.
-BETonMACE2, our planned Phase 3, registration-enabling trial of apabetalone in patients with T2DM, recent-ACS and low high-density lipoprotein cholesterol ("HDL-C"), is expected to begin in the latter half of 2024.
-As well, a Phase 2/3 clinical study of apabetalone for PCC is also planned for 2024.
-The start-up of both trials, pending all necessary regulatory approvals and securing financing, would represent critical steps forward for apabetalone's clinical development.
+We remain focused on the clinical development of apabetalone and on securing the necessary financing and/or partnerships to drive that development.
+Our near-term clinical efforts are expected to concentrate primarily on our two highest priority indications: high-risk CVD and PCC.
+BETonMACE2, our planned Phase 3, registration-enabling trial of apabetalone in patients with T2DM and recent-ACS, is expected to begin in 2025.
+As well, activities related to the start-up of our Phase 2/3 clinical study of apabetalone for PCC will be ongoing in 2025.
+The start-up of both trials, pending all necessary regulatory approvals and securing additional financing, would represent critical steps forward for apabetalone's clinical development.